Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

+The geometric formalism established by Niemi and collaborators provides a rigorous basis for the structural characterization of protein backbones.
+The identification of discrete soliton solutions with secondary-structure motifs reveals the geometric regularity underlying secondary structure, while multi-soliton ans\"atze yield compact parameterizations of folded states with sub-\aa ngstr\"om accuracy~\cite{molkenthin2011discrete,krokhotin2012soliton}.
+Recent extensions have successfully applied this basis to simulate thermal unfolding~\cite{begun2021topology} and characterize topological phase transitions~\cite{begun2025local}.
+These studies constitute a comprehensive treatment of the \emph{inverse problem}: given a known topology, the DNLS soliton basis affords an efficient representation and a robust framework for analyzing fluctuations around the native state.
 The topological aspects of this program connect to a broader body of work on protein topology.
 Approximately 6\% of known protein structures form knots, slipknots, or links whose folding requires the backbone to cross topological barriers~\cite{sulkowska2020folding, dabrowski2017topological}.
 These entangled proteins highlight a fundamental limitation of any local geometric description: the topological invariants that distinguish a knotted from an unknotted fold are inherently global properties that cannot be fully determined from the local fields $(\kappa[n],\tau[n])$ at any finite number of sites.
 Consequently, soliton-based studies typically determine parameters by fitting to a known crystallographic structure, whether through Metropolis minimization of RMSD~\cite{molkenthin2011discrete} or direct fitting to native coordinates~\cite{begun2021topology}.